dedalus-enterprise-architect/template2helm-py/README.md

 1. get the Openshift Template

-1. convert the oc template to an helm base schema
+1. convert the oc template to a helm chart base schema

-1. create the helm package
+1. create the helm package (folder tree + archive)

 1. (disabled feature) push the helm package

 ### Installation

-Install the dependencies with *pip*:
+Install the dependencies with _pip_:

 ```bash
 pip install -r requirements.txt